 Student Achievement - To Use or Not to Use That is the Question!

-Contradicting Hattie's focus in Visible Learning, Hattie & colleagues in their validation study in 2000 argue NOT to use Student Achievement as a measure of certification and provide the following rationale,
+Contradicting Hattie's focus on Student Achievement in Visible Learning, Hattie & colleagues in their validation study in 2000 argue NOT to use Student Achievement as a measure of certification and provide the following rationale,

 'We appreciate the intense interest in the question "Do students who have been instructed by National Board Certified teachers obtain higher scores on standardized measures of academic achievement than students who have not been taught by NBCTs?"
 Nevertheless, a simple comparison of mean scores on standardized achievement tests of students who have been instructed over the past academic year by NBCTs versus those who were not is misguided.
 First, such a comparison ignores other powerful influences on standardized measures such as socio-economic status.
 Even if one could control for such effects, a simple mean comparison would still be inappropriate.
 It is simply unrealistic to expect student performance on off-the-shelf, multiple-choice achievement tests to be measurably sensitive to differences between teachers in a single academic year.
 This is especially so since the relationship between what teachers are teaching and the content of various standardized tests varies widely from state to state, district to district, school to school, and indeed from classroom to classroom.' (p.
 7-8)